kubernetes-sigs/alibaba-cloud-csi-driver/docs/nas-dynamic.md

 > vSwitchId: vSwitchId is reqiured, it is the node's vSwitchId id you want to mount to
 >
 > accessGroupName: accessGroupName is optional, default value is 'DEFAULT_VPC_GROUP_NAME'
+>
+> deleteVolume: deleteVolume is optional, default value is 'true'

 ### Step 4: Check status of PVC